There are a number of different approaches that can be taken by Pre-Health students at Eckerd to prepare them for the next step in their career.

 Eckerd graduates have been successful in gaining admission to medical schools.
-From the Classes of 2016, 2017 and 2018, Eckerd graduates have been accepted to the following medical schools (M.D. programs):
+From the Classes of 2016, 2017 and 2018, Eckerd graduates have been accepted to top medical schools (M.D. programs) including Harvard University and Mayo Clinic School of Medicine.

 - Cooper College of Medicine